 The NHS as a whole and individual staff are said to be doing their best to bring these figures down.
 (Over the same period the previous year there were 338 ‘never event’ incidents so standards are improving).

 However yet more needs to be done by the Government and all who work within the NHS to ensure that ‘never’ does indeed mean ‘never’.

 Have you or someone you know been affected by a “never event” ?
-Telephone 0800 234 3234 or 0151 321 1000 to discuss if you may be entitled to compensation for professional negligence.
+Call us on 0800 234 3234 to discuss if you may be entitled to compensation for medical negligence.